Feed Your Neighbors

 Tennessee’s Statewide Food Drive

 During Food Waste Awareness Week, we will be hosting a statewide food drive in partnership with the UT Ag Extension Agency and Tennessee State Parks.
-You can find a location near you during this week (April 4-9th) on the map below, and donate nonperishable food items.
+You can find a location near you April 3-21st on the map below, and donate nonperishable food items.